 Gay Events Away from the Wiesn

 The MLC Club and other gay groups and clubs organize many events besides those that happen at the fairgrounds.
-The Meet & Greet at the SpeXter Erotic Store is the opening event and from there things transgress into parties at the Underground Club (Machtlfinger Str.
-29).
-Different events cater to various sections of the community from bikers to bears (like OktoBEARfest).
+Many events center on the Underground Club (Machtlfinger Str.
+29) with different sections of the community from bikers to bears (like OktoBEARfest).

 Gay Friendly Munich Hotels